tmtsoftware/csw/docs/src/main/apps/hostconfig.md

 ## Systemd configuration

-Using systemd, you can configure host configuration application to spawn containers on a machine to be run automatically on system startup.
+Using systemd, you can configure a host configuration application to spawn containers on a machine to be run automatically on system startup.

 For detailed information on systemd configuration, please refer to @github[readme.md](/tools/systemd/readme.md)